I don’t write very much about raising teenagers, even though by this fall I will have five of them under my jurisdiction. Yeah, I know. Five is a lot.

 Is this text conversation making it easy or difficult to respect my future goals?

-These respect skills can be practiced with girlfriends and boyfriends, but also with family and friends and teachers and employers.
+The first person our teens need to respect is themselves.
+These respect skills can be practiced with girlfriends and boyfriends.
+But even before that, with family and friends and teachers and employers.
 A respectful brother has a great chance of being a respectful boyfriend.

 3. The Art of Asking Questions.